Exceptionally Experienced Toronto Family Litigators for Family Law Trials

 - Response: The Applicant has 10 days from receiving the Answer to respond to any claims added in the Answer.

 - Case Conference: The parties and their representatives meet with the judge for the first time to address any preliminary issues and/or to request orders for disclosure if necessary.
-After the case conference, parties may also bring motions seeking temporary, or interim relief, such as support or custody orders.
+After the case conference, parties may also bring motions seeking temporary, or interim relief, such as support or parenting orders relating to decision-making responsibility or parenting time.

 - Settlement Conference: The parties will again meet with the judge to see if any or all matters can be settled ahead of trial.
 If there are issues outstanding, a trial scheduling conference will be scheduled.